LearnDifferent/mtm/api-document.md

 ## Import and export HTML file

-### Export user's bookmarks to a HTML file.&lt;p&gt;Export bookmarks belonging to the user that is currently logged inif the username is missing.&lt;/p&gt;
+### Export user's bookmarks to an HTML file.&lt;p&gt;Export bookmarks belonging to the user that is currently logged inif the username is missing.&lt;/p&gt;
 **URL:** http://127.0.0.1/file/

 **Type:** GET